 - Personal statement (2 pages maximum): how your knowledge, skills and abilities would contribute to NAEYC’s leadership at this point in time.

-- References: names and contact information of 3 professional references who will be asked to complete a brief electronic questionnaire as to your strengths as a potential Board candidate.
+- References: two (2) professional letters of recommendation that address your strengths as a potential Board candidate.
 Please note: Current NAEYC Governing Board or staff members may not serve as references.
 One reference should be your current employer or supervisor (if self-employed, most recent client).

 Members of the Nominating Committee review all submitted application materials and references.
-By mid-August, they identify a group of potential candidates who are invited to interview with the Committee in September at the NAEYC Headquarters.
-In 2017, the interviews (attendance is mandatory for consideration on the slate) will be held September 15-16.
-Interviews are held with 3-4 potential candidates interacting with each other as the Nominating Committee observes their interactions.
+They identify a group of potential candidates who are invited to interview with the Committee in September.
+Attendance is mandatory for consideration on the slate.
+Interviews are held with 3 or 4 potential candidates interacting with each other as the Nominating Committee observes their interactions.
 The process simulates to some extent the dynamics of group interaction characteristic of Board meetings.
 Based on the interviews, a proposed slate is identified.

-- Spring 2017: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.
+- June 2023: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.

-- Mid-August 2017: Based upon their review of submitted materials, the Nominating Panel invites potential candidates to participate in face-to-face group interviews.
+- Mid-August 2023: Based upon its review of submitted materials, the Nominating Panel invites potential candidates to participate in group interviews.
 The interviews guide the selection of the slate that is recommended to the Governing Board for approval.

-- January 2018: Eligible members receive voting instructions.
+- January 2024: Eligible NAEYC members receive voting instructions for the election.

-- Spring 2018: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.
+- April 2024: Newly elected Board members attend the spring Board meetings and meet with Headquarters staff as part of the Board orientation.

 - June 1, 2024: Newly elected Board members assume office.